pik-copan/pyunicorn/docs/source/index.rst

 ``pyunicorn`` is **fast** because all costly computations are performed in compiled C, C++ and Fortran code.
 It can handle **large networks** through the use of sparse data structures.
-The package can be used interactively, from any python script and even for parallel computations on large cluster architectures.
+The package can be used interactively, from any Python script and even for parallel computations on large cluster architectures.